 Contacted recently, he is reluctant to say if this is the reason for lower life expectancy in the two states.

 He said while the link between poverty and health outcomes has been long established through various academic research, a deeper study taking into account the social, economical and political factors is needed to truly establish why men on the east coast states of Kelantan and Terengganu die younger than their cousins in the other parts of Peninsular Malaysia.

 Further study is also needed to understand why life expectancy for females in Kelantan and Terengganu far surpass the males.

-Although still at the bottom of the table, life expectancy for females in Kelantan (75.2 years) and Terengganu (74.6 years).
-This is comparable to national figures for females in 2004 (75.5 years)—a lag less severe than their male counterparts.
+Although still at the bottom of the table, life expectancy for females in Kelantan (75.2 years) and Terengganu (74.6 years) is comparable to national figures for females in 2004 (75.5 years)—a lag less severe than their male counterparts.
 (Recall that life expectancy for males in Terengganu in 2017 is on par with national figures from 1986.)

 So why are women in Kelantan and Terengganu living much longer than the men despite facing the same conditions of income, healthcare and infrastructure?
 One theory might be childbirth.
 Kelantan and Terengganu have the second and third highest crude birth rate in the country, behind Putrajaya.

 As crude birth rate is the rate of birth by population, the federal territory Putrajaya ranks high due to its miniscule population of 90,000 people.
 Kelantan and Terengganu have 1.718 million and 1.125 million people respectively.

 High birth rates and the fact that 99% of Malaysian births are attended by a skilled health professional indicates that women in these states are more likely to access healthcare, regardless of their circumstances.
 That postpartum care in rural areas includes up to eight home visits also indicates that a greater proportion of women access healthcare.